 And there is still hope.
 On 21 February the National Assembly insisted and passed Law 656 again.
 Now it is up to President Varela to finally sign it into law.

-Add your voice – Tell President Varela to protect the forests and recognize Naso Tjër Di Land Rights.
+With our petition to support the Indigenous Peoples in Panama, 25,615 people told President Varela to protect the forests and recognize Naso Tjër Di Land Rights.
+Read more about the petition here.